 - identifying that Augustana procedures were not followed properly.

 - identifying new information that was not available at the time of the investigation.

-- be received by the Supervisor, Residence and Conference Services within 96 hours of having been informed of the sanction
+- be received by the Supervisor, Residence Services and Student Engagement within 96 hours of having been informed of the sanction

 - state the resolution desired.